Kate (and Pippa's bum) push Lady Gaga off fashion's map

 Lady Gaga, whose outfits have ranged from a raw meat dress to one of black gaffer tape, was in second place last year and topped the list in 2010.

-But she failed to make the current lineup, which included words like peplums, braids, pyjamas and paisleys among the Top 10.
+But she failed to make the current lineup, which included words like peplums, braids, pajamas and paisleys among the Top 10.

 "The novelty (and shock value) of Lady Gaga's outrageousness has worn off.
 Entertainers such as Nicki Minaj, Kanye West and Katy Perry are also creating new personas with creative fashion choices -- and setting new trends," Payack said.